 Agricultural land covers more than 50 percent of Lithuania.
-Forested land consists of about 28 percent, with 2,177 million ha, while land classified as forest corresponds to about 30 percent of the total land area.
+Forested land consists of 2,186,700 ha, covering 33.5% of the country's territory according to the National Forest Inventory data (2016).
 The south-eastern part of the country is most heavily forested, and here forests cover about 45 percent of the land.
 The total land area under the state Forest Enterprises is divided into forest and non-forest land.
 Forest land is divided into forested and non-forested land.
+Lithuania forest land ownership is divided into: Forests of state importance (1 088 000 ha or 49.8 %), Private forests (873 000 ha or 39.9 %) and Forests reserved for restitution (225 000 ha or 10.3 %).
 The total value added in the forest sector (including manufacture of furniture) reached LTL 4.9 billion in 2013 and was 10% higher than in 2012.

-Forest land is divided into four protection classes: reserves (2 %); ecological (5.8 %): protected (14.9 %); and commercial (77.3 %).
+Forest land is divided into four protection classes: reserves (1.2 %); ecological (12.2 %): protected (15.2 %); and commercial (71.4 %).
 In reserves all types of cuttings are prohibited.
 In national parks, clear cuttings are prohibited while thinnings and sanitary cuttings are allowed.
 Clear cutting is permitted, however, with certain restrictions, in protected forests; and thinnings as well.
 In commercial forests, there are almost no restrictions as to harvesting methods.
+Since the 1st January 2003, the forest land area has increased by 141,500 ha corresponding to 2.2% of the total forest cover.